pragtical/pragtical.github.io/docs/api/plugins.settings.md

 (field) max: number
 ```

-Used for NUMBER to indiciate the maximum number allowed
+Used for NUMBER to indicate the maximum number allowed

 ---